teamzeromagic/zeromagic-docs/docs/flow-builder/blocks/flow-control/switch-case.md

 ### Return Value

-`condition` - Returns a value that can be compared to the evaluated expression.
+`val` - Returns a value that can be compared to the evaluated expression.

 :::info Important